criticalinsight/trade_guys/_podcast/i-smell-a-trade-war.md

 - NAFTA
 - Congress
 - Canada
-excerpt: 'The CSIS Trade Guys, Bill Reinsch and Scott Miller, take on the Trump administration’s announcement that it will impose tariffs on $50 billion of goods from China, raising the potential for a trade war between the world’s two biggest economies. '
+excerpt: The Trade Guys, Bill Reinsch and Scott Miller, take on the Trump administration’s announcement that it will impose tariffs on $50 billion of goods from China, raising the potential for a trade war between the world’s two biggest economies.
 keywords:
 - _keywords/canada.md
 - _keywords/congress.md